Unconditional Love is a Contradiction of Terms

-Throughout the later part of last century, many seminarians, priests and religious were formed under this philosophy and subsequently, there emerged a strong culture of non-judgementalism in the pastoral work of the Church.
-We’ve seen this manifested in the substitution of the word ‘choices’ for ‘sin’ in many sacrament preparation programs and the ‘rebranding’ of the Sacrament of Penance to Reconciliation.
+Throughout the later part of last century, many seminarians, priests and religious were formed under this philosophy.
+Subsequently, there emerged a strong culture of non-judgmentalism in the pastoral work of the Church.
+An example of this is the substitution of the word ‘choices’ for ‘sin’ in many sacrament preparation programs and the ‘rebranding’ of the Sacrament of Penance to Reconciliation.

-The idea of ‘unconditional love’ was also ascribed to God and became the go-to defence whenever someone was challenged or criticised for their moral choices or life-style; “God loves me as I am!” and “Don’t judge me, you hypocrite!” are catchcries that persist to this day.
+The idea of ‘unconditional love’ was also ascribed to God and became the go-to defense whenever someone was challenged or criticised for their moral choices or life-style; “God loves me as I am!” and “Don’t judge me, you hypocrite!” are catch-cries that persist to this day.

 God’s love is, in fact, a demanding love – a love that requires obedience to God’s commands in order for its fruits to be manifested in our life.